Spotify Stops After 10 Seconds [7 Fixes]

 Key Takeaways

-• Spotify stops the songs at precisely 10 seconds, with the user unable to go past it.
+• Spotify sometimes stops the songs at precisely 10 seconds, with the user unable to go past it.

 • This can be due to an Adblocker, a Battery optimization issue, or an internal glitch.